msmur/blog/content/dev/making-sense-of-idempotency/one.md

 > that method is the same as the effect for a single such request.

-I will propose my own definition down the line, but I'd like that to be a finale of sorts, an encapsulation of the ideas explored in this series of posts.
+I will propose my own definition down the line, but I'd like that to be a finale of sorts, an encapsulation of the ideas explored in this series of essays.
 It does after all follow in lieu of the title of the series.

 I will agree it is a bit of a contradiction.
 To refer you, the reader, to one definition as we work ourselves towards another.
 Well - I'll point out it's only a contradiction if the definition down the line ends up contradicting the one